-Treatment for salicylate toxicity is based on salicylate concentration, acid-base status, volume status, electrolytes, GI decontamination, airway protection and respiratory status, and to enhanced elimination.
+Treatment for salicylate toxicity is based on salicylate concentration, acid-base status, volume status, electrolytes, GI decontamination, airway protection and respiratory status, and enhanced elimination.

-Acuity of exposure, type of formulations, co-ingestions, comorbidities, and clinical status of the patient can affect salicylate levels in serum.
+The acuity of exposure, type of formulations, co-ingestions, comorbidities, and clinical status of the patient can affect salicylate levels in serum.
 Of all of these, particularly acid-base status can influence how the drug is handled by the body the most.
 Hence, initial and subsequent levels are recommended to assess trajectory.
 Different laboratories may report salicylate levels differently.
 One must pay attention to salicylate concentration units.
 The conversion is as follows:

 - 100 milligrams per deciliter (mg/dL) equals

 - 1000 milligrams per liter (mg/L), or

 One must draw serial salicylate levels to show that the levels are declining and thus also establishing a reduction in absorption.